Sustainable Spotlight: Students/ Career

 Darryl Acker-Carter: Global Sustainability Scholarship

 Darryl is a sophomore Environmental Sustainability Studies major from Annapolis, Maryland.
 Along with his studies he has served on the E-board Mason’s Green Patriots and will the President of this student group for the 2019-20 academic year.
-He has also been enrolled in and the Peer Mentor for the Environment and Sustainability LLC for Mason Housing, will be the Office of Sustainability’s first Green Residence Intern, and is an active member of the environmental professional organization Alpha Kappa Chi.
+He has also been enrolled in and the Peer Mentor for the Environment and Sustainability LLC for Mason Housing, will be University Sustainability’s first Green Residence Intern, and is an active member of the environmental professional organization Alpha Kappa Chi.

 This Spring, he was awarded as a Global Sustainability Scholar (GSS).
 This highly competitive program selects 7-10 students from participating countries “to join a GSS cohort and the larger international sustainability solutions community.
 Each cohort of scholars will focus their training and research experience on a theme with in Sustainability.”
 It allows them to travel for three summers learning about and researching sustainability issues funded completely by the scholarship program.
 George Mason University has partnered with GSS to support two Mason students in our inaugural cohort.
 When asked why he decided to apply for this opportunity, Darryl said “It’s basically a study abroad that is paid for!
 This was the first time I saw an opportunity specifically focused on sustainability, which aren’t very common, and it seemed perfect for me.”